coinswag/merch-blink/README.md

 <hr />

-Here's a significantly shortened version:

-NFT artists and memecoin communities struggle to create merch shops due to high costs and technical barriers.
+NFT artists, Creators and memecoin communities struggle to create merch shops due to high costs and technical barriers.
 Coinswag solves this by offering a Web3-native social commerce platform that enables:

 1. Easy creation of custom merch from NFTs and ideas
 2. Instant shop setup with no upfront costs
 3. Global sales with both crypto and fiat payments

 Key features include on-demand production, native crypto payments, and easy design tools.
-Our waitlist has already attracted over 100 signups, demonstrating strong market interest.
+Our waitlist has already attracted over 100 signups.

-Coinswag is revolutionizing how Web3 communities engage fans and monetize their brand through physical merchandise.
+Coinswag is revolutionizing how Artists and Communites engage fans and monetize their brand through physical merchandise.

 ## 📖 Protocol Architecture
 ```mermaid